jesscleish/Group68_ItemSwap/README.md

 - The Software development team (Daniel and Jessica).
 - The end users who will be using the website to sell, barter, and swap items

+### Product Assumptions and Constraints
+Assumptions:
+- The user has a working internet connection, and has the relevant website files on their machine (no web hosting integrated).
+- The relevant databases required (see dbImport file for sample setup) are on either the local machine, or the remote database has been confirgured in [Database Configuration](#database-configuration).
+- The user has a browser capable of supporting HTML, CSS, JavaScript, and PHP

+Constraints:
+- Users must create an account on the website to access anything further than the home page.
+- Several users cannot have the same username
+-

 ---
 ## How to Run the Web Application